For Authors

 Please consult the APA website for the format of references.
 Do not leave out any details.
 See https://apastyle.apa.org/style-grammar-guidelines/references/examples/webpage-website-references.

 Referencing problems, including the lack of permission or inadequate attribution of third-party graphics, are a major reason for delay in our processing of papers.
-We urge all authors to check the technical quality of their papers.
-If a manuscript does not comply with our guidelines or APA style, the author will be asked only once to make corrections.
-This step will delay the paper being sent for review.
-If errors persist, the paper will be desk-rejected.
+We urge all authors to take this aspect seriously.

 Artificial intelligence - JAE policy

 The JAE requires all papers to be written by humans.
-Contributions by AI tools must be acknowledged and should not exceed the following tasks:
+Minor help from AI tools does not have to be acknowledged and should not exceed the following “polishing” tasks:

 – how and where you used it

-– how you evaluated the validity of AI contributions, if relevant.
+– how you evaluated the validity of such AI contributions (where necessary)

 Authors must ensure that